 The AM Law 100 lists some of the most powerful global law firms in terms of gross revenue.
 Even the smallest firms on the list have annual revenues in the hundreds of millions of dollars.
 These firms have political clout, offices across the globe, and investment capital to spare…but what condition are their websites in?
 We examined the domains of the top six 2014 AM Law 100 members and found some interesting data.
-From a law firm marketing perspective, we won’t focus on website aesthetics, but hard numbers and other quantifiable data points.
+From a law firm SEO perspective, we won’t focus on website aesthetics, but hard numbers and other quantifiable data points.

 Age of AM Law 100 Member Websites